-The Project was the first new coal project in NSW to lodge a Gateway Application and the first project to receive a Gateway Certificate (20 March 2014), demonstrating that Malabar is progressing the Project approvals as expediently as the regulatory framework allows.
+The Project was the first new coal project in NSW to lodge a Gateway Application and the first project to receive a Gateway Certificate.

-EPBC Referral
+• EPBC Referral

-The Project submitted its EPBC referral to the federal Department of the Environment in June 2014.
+The Project submitted its EPBC referral to the federal Department of the Environment at the end of the previous financial year.
 The referral was subsequently determined on 7 July 2014 as a 'controlled action' with water being the relevant controlling provision.

-• Preliminary Environmental Assessment and receipt of Environmental Assessment RequirementsThe Project lodged its Preliminary Environmental Assessment ('PEA') in the 4th quarter of the financial year.
+• Preliminary Environmental Assessment and receipt of Environmental Assessment Requirements The Project lodged its Preliminary Environmental Assessment ('PEA') towards the end of the previous financial year.
 The NSW Department of Planning & Environment subsequently issued its Environmental Assessment Requirements ('EARs') on 23 July 2014.
 The EARs determine the scope for the preparation of the Environmental Impact Statement (EIS) and take into account the conditions attached to the Gateway Certificate, the EPBC referral determination and input from federal and state agencies, and the local shire council.
 Malabar is comfortable with the EARs which are consistent with our expectations.